Ever wonder who puts all those flags on the graves of veterans?

-The soldiers varied in shapes and sizes, men and women, veterans from the current Iraq, Afghanistan war to seniors of the war that would end all wars—but didn’t.
+The soldiers varied in shapes and sizes, men and women, veterans from Iraq, and Afghanistan wars to seniors of the war that would end all wars—but didn’t.

-The sun reflected off the windshields, and I reflected that our society treasures the antique cars which are worth more now than when new.
-The old model cars were spit shined and decorated with banners.
+The sun reflected off the windshields, and I reflected that our society treasures antique cars which are worth more now than when new.
+The old model cars were spit-shined and decorated with banners.
 The old soldiers also wore banners, but many of their faces and bodies were worn.
 Did our society value them?

 Some soldiers were younger than my sons, Aaron and Tommy.
 But, we all know their youth was shattered in the deserts and mountains of strange lands.

 Some of the veterans in the parade carried the labels of “handicapped and disability.”